esotericpig/EkoScape/README.md

 **Update 2025-02:** I updated the game to work on the Web using Emscripten.
 I had to add OpenGL ES 3.0 (WebGL 2.0) support to the Renderer class and to Dantares (made a new Dantares2 class to preserve the "original").

+**Update 2026-02:** The Cybel Engine was moved out into its own repo under a more permissive license.

 ## Contents ##

 - [Hacking](#hacking)